khval/AmosKittens/README.md

 Amos developers:
 ------------------------

-You can start using this thing for small text adventures, quiz games, or something like that. snake games and other simple games.
-Before posting bug reports please read Notes, some features are not yet implemented, or maybe a bit broken or even incompatible.
+Amos kittens is becoming more and more feature complete, there are few commands that not working, and most extensions have not support.
+So it bit limited what it can be used for, before posting bug reports please read Notes, some features are not yet implemented, or maybe a bit broken or even incompatible.

 Please also read the document describing how Amos Kitten commands works. https://github.com/khval/AmosKittens/blob/master/commands.md